-Use these guides to see examples of road features around the world: African highways and highways.
+Use these guides to see examples of road features around the world: African Highways Guide and General Highway Guide.
 Note, images and descriptions might be helpful even if not mapping in that specific area.
 Note, road surface materials used doesn't always convey the importance of a route.
 Please keep in mind context as well as materials when tagging roads.

 What sort of feedback should I give?

 Timely, positive, and constructive.
 Many projects are mapped by beginners at mapathons.
 Please remember that we were all new mappers at one point, and consider how your tone could impact the decision of a mapper to return to map again.
 If you find a number of tasks that have been completed by the same mapper, you only need to tag them in the comment once or twice.
 If the contribution by the mapper is over 2 weeks old, it is not necessary to tag the user.